phil2211/MDBMasterclassTutorialApp/README.md

 13. Fast Count and Facets

 # How to have fun :-)
-For the latest version of the demo clone tha **main** branch and follow these instructions.

 > Everything works on an Atlas Free Tier.
-No Credit Card needed
+No Credit Card needed, free forever

 1. Clone this repo and go to the directory
 ```